Golden Days on the Gold Coast: Best Gold Coast Beaches & More

 Kangaroos at Currumbin are the kind you imagine when you think Australia: laid-back, soft-eyed and impossibly elegant when they move.
 The open lawns invite them to hop, graze and lounge, and visitors are encouraged to observe respectfully — sometimes from surprisingly close.

-The black-necked stork stands like an elegant statue — long-legged, glossy black neck contrasting with snowy plumage as it wades through shallows with patient, deliberate grace — while overhead the grey-headed flying foxes create a softer kind of spectacle: a dusk-time cloud of russet and gray, their leathery wings beating in a fluttering chorus as they wheel toward fig trees, noses twitching for the scent of ripe fruit.
+The black-necked stork stands like an elegant statue — long-legged, glossy black neck contrasting with snowy plumage as it wades through shallows with patient, deliberate grace — while overhead the grey-headed flying foxes create a softer kind of spectacle.

 Together, they embody the sanctuary’s magic: the stork’s quiet, statuesque poise balanced by the bats’ communal energy, a reminder that wildlife can be both serene and exuberant in the same wild heart of the Gold Coast.

-The koala encounter feels like a quiet benediction.
+The koala encounter feels like a quiet benediction and an absolute must-see.
 All day, noises soften around the eucalyptus-scented enclosures as these stoic cuddlers nap, stretch and occasionally blink at you with very deliberate curiosity.
 Up close, you notice the texture of their fur — plush and a bit rumpled — and the tiny, perfectly shaped nose that somehow conveys centuries of gum-leaf wisdom.

 Curled high in the eucalyptus canopy, the koala embodies slow-motion serenity: by day they sleep up to 20 hours, conserving energy from a diet of fibrous, low-nutrient eucalyptus leaves and by night they nibble methodically, choosing particular tree species and even individual trees for taste and toxin tolerance.
 Their padded paws and sharp claws make them expert climbers, while a stout, woolly coat and a low metabolic rate help them weather coastal temperature swings.